-Sleep deprivation decreases immune system activity and leaves you more vulnerable to infections.7-9 To make sure we’re doing everything we can to get great sleep, we follow the recommendations in my blog, Your Checklist to Beat Insomnia.
+Sleep deprivation decreases immune system activity and leaves you more vulnerable to infections.7-9 To make sure we’re doing everything we can to get great sleep, we follow the recommendations in my blog, Your Checklist for Better Sleep.

 Cut the sugar

 Sugar depresses immune function.
 We’re almost completely avoiding added sugars in our diets.
 Read labels carefully, especially where they list “added sugars.”
 These sugars include molasses, corn sweetener, sugar (raw sugar, brown sugar, cane sugar, beet sugar, dextrose, fructose, glucose, invert sugar, lactose, maltose, malt sugar, turbinado, sucrose, galactose) and syrup (high fructose corn syrup, malt syrup, crystalline fructose, maple syrup).